Fitah-farah/personal-trainer/README.md

 <img style="max-width: 100%;" alt="design mockup image" src="https://github.com/Fitah-farah/personal-trainer/blob/main/assets/readme-screenshots/Designmockup.png?raw=true">

  ## User Experience/UX
-       - Target Audiences)
+  - ### Target Audiences
     users that are interested in the health and fitness industry.
-       - User stories
+- ### User stories
     - New vistor Goals
       - How to easly navigate the site
       - To understand the content what site is all about.
   ## Design choises
-        - Color Scheme
+  - ### Color Scheme
     - light blue   #6887f5;
     - Grey background  #3a3a3a
     - light grey        #6c6767
-        - Typography
+  - ### Typography
     Ubuntu Sans Mono Fonts from google fonts
-        - fav icon

   ## Technology
   HTML and CSS
   ## Testing
-       - W3C for validating HTML <a href="https://validator.w3.org/"> Here </a> is the link
-       - jigsaw for validating CSS <a href="https://jigsaw.w3.org/css-validator/"> Here </a> is the link
   ## Deployment
   I deployed this site on github page using the fallowing steps.
   - in your repository select setting
   - select pages
   - in the branch select main branch and folder option select root